vadymshymko/PureJSCarousel/readme.md

 Demo: [https://vadymshymko.github.io/portfolio/purejscarousel/](https://vadymshymko.github.io/portfolio/purejscarousel/)

-### If you need this in project that use react, please see [react-simply-carousel](https://github.com/vadymshymko/react-simply-carousel)
+### If you need something like this in project that use react, please see [react-simply-carousel](https://github.com/vadymshymko/react-simply-carousel)

 **Browser support**